Brook Street Jam

 A statue of two men – one plays a harpsichord,

-The other one leans as he noodles a guitar.
+The other lent on it as he noodles a guitar.

-His lead, I notice, is plugged-into the keyboard,
+His cable, I notice, is plugged-into the keyboard,

 Two blokes lost in the moment, forever –